AndrewJBateman/angular-highcharts-dashboard/README.md

 # :zap: Angular HighCharts Dashboard

-* Angular app to show a dashboard with a selecion of chart types from [Highcharts](https://www.highcharts.com/).
+* Angular app to show a dashboard with a selecion of chart types from [Highcharts](https://www.highcharts.com/)
-* Much of code from [code-academia](https://www.youtube.com/channel/UCHDfCPdd_Q-OOcsujHB5-yA) to be expanded upon with different chart types etc.
+* Much of code from [code-academia](https://www.youtube.com/channel/UCHDfCPdd_Q-OOcsujHB5-yA) but to latest Angular version
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-highcharts-dashboard?style=plastic)